paolog1710/expense-tracker-core/README.md

 ## Contributing

 Pull requests are welcome.
-Please ensure tests run successfully before submitting.
+Code owner review is mandatory.